cmwinner89/TrailMix/README.md

 TrailMix backend is built using Ruby on Rails framework and PostgreSql database.
 The frontend of the site is built with React, using Redux to manage the frontend state.
 Jquery $.ajax() function is used for all the AJAX.

+## Features

+## Reasuable search for parks

+On TrailMix the user will be able to travel to the parks show page.
+There much info will be displayed about the park.
+The user will also be given some information about the trails within the park and on a click will be able to travel to that trails show page.
+I passed in a <park_id> to each trail and was able to extract the trails that had the same
+<park_id> as the <id> of the park.